 HackerYou’s full-time web development immersive program runs four times a year with a cohort size of 25 people.
 Each year it is becoming more popular, and more selective.They employ a full-time alumni coordinator who is very effective at helping graduates find employment.

 Approximately 70% of all students at HackerYou are female.
 In Fact, HackerYou's CEO Heather Payne, founded Ladies Learning Code which is a valuable resource and community for women developing tech skills.

-In August 2015, HackerYou will substantially increase the size of its downtown Toronto campus, from 7000 square feet to over 12,000 square feet.
-The new space will add two new classrooms and a 3000 square foot alumni-only Lounge.
+In August 2015, HackerYou substantially increased the size of its downtown Toronto campus, from 7000 square feet to over 12,000 square feet.
+The new space added two new classrooms and a 3000 square foot alumni-only Lounge.

-Lighthouse Labs is currently based in Vancouver (Launch Academy) and Toronto (Highline).
-They also have a part-time course in Calgary as well as recently concluded a hybrid program in Whitehorse, Yukon.
-Lighthouse Labs is a Designated Learning Institution with the federal government, and fully registered and compliant with PCTIA.
+Lighthouse Labs originally was based only in Vancouver (at Launch Academy) and Toronto (at Highline).
+Since then they have expanded to Calgary, Montreal, and Victoria.
+Lighthouse Labs is a Designated Learning Institution with the federal government, and fully registered and compliant with PTIB.

 Lighthouse Labs is an active member of the tech community, they host events and take part in local tech meetups.
-Most notably, they organized the HTML500.
-The second annual HTML500 occurred in early 2015.
-Lighthouse Labs coordinated with top tech companies in Canada to teach people how to code, for free, during one day events held in Toronto, Vancouver, London, and Calgary.
+Most notably, they organize the annual HTML500, which has happened every year around Canada since 2014.
+Lighthouse Labs collaborates with top tech companies in Canada to teach people how to code, for free, during these one-day events held in cities like Toronto, Vancouver, London, and Calgary.